Jamestown, County Leitrim

 Jamestown is a village on the banks of the River Shannon in the south of County Leitrim, Ireland.
-It lies some 5 km east-south-east of the county town, Carrick-on-Shannon.
-It was named for James I.
+It lies some 5 km south-east of the county town, Carrick-on-Shannon.
+Historically called Kilshreenan (Cill Srianáin), it was named after King James I of England.

-Jamestown was built as a walled town during the Plantation of Leitrim for early to mid-seventeenth-century English settlers alongside the earlier settlement of Cill Srianáin, which had included an abbey.
-It used to be on the main Sligo to Dublin road (N4) and was known for the narrow pillars of the arch of the old town gate that straddles the road in the centre of the village.
-The arch was damaged by a passing lorry in the early 1970s and the top was removed.
-In recent years at Christmas, a lighted skeletal arch has been erected by the local community.
+Jamestown was built as a walled town in the 1620s, during the Plantation of Leitrim, for English settlers.
+It was on the site of an older Irish church settlement.
+Formerly, the main Sligo to Dublin road (N4) passed through Jamestown, and is known for the narrow old town gate that straddles the road.
+The arch was damaged by a lorry in the early 1970s and the top was removed.
+At Christmas, a lighted skeletal arch has been erected by the local community.